 Our research team consists of 23 undergraduate/post-graduate research assistants and three graduate students, led by faculty mentor Dr. April Gile Thomas.

-The Adolescent Development and Delinquency Laboratory at The University of Texas at El Paso, is recruiting graduate students interested in pursuing a Psychology PhD to begin Fall 2020.
+The Adolescent Development and Delinquency Laboratory at The University of Texas at El Paso, is recruiting research assistants for the Spring 2020 semester.
+Applications are due by Dec.
+31st for full consideration.

 For more information, see "For Students."